aau-giraf/weekplanner/README.md

 MVVM with Provider + ChangeNotifier, following [Flutter's official app architecture guide](https://docs.flutter.dev/app-architecture/guide).

+### High-Level Flutter Principles

+At a high level, we keep frontend architecture intentionally simple and consistent:

+1. Keep a clear flow: View -> ViewModel -> Repository -> Service
+2. Keep business logic out of widgets; widgets render state and forward user intent
+3. Keep services stateless and focused on HTTP/API translation only
+4. Keep repositories as the data boundary and source of truth for feature data
+5. Keep ViewModel state explicit (`loading`, `error`, `data`) with predictable async handling
+6. Keep models immutable (`freezed`) and constructor-injected through Provider

 ### Flutter Architecture Standards

 This frontend follows the architecture recommended by the Flutter team. **All contributors must read these before making structural changes:**